 We consider the most common causes of female hair loss.

 Let’s face it, hair loss for anyone can be a very distressing problem, but women’s hair loss can be especially disturbing.

 Here we will delve into the common causes of women’s hair loss and their solutions.

-Without question, hair loss, whether you are a man or a woman, can be an extremely worrying issue, but for women, in particular, losing hair can be an especially distressing issue.
+Without question, hair loss, whether you are a man or a woman, can be an extremely worrying issue.
+For women, in particular however, losing hair can be an especially distressing issue.

 While the causes of women’s hair loss are likely to vary from person to person, an understanding of the common causes of female hair loss can help you find the right treatment or remedy.

 7 of the Common Causes of Female Hair Loss

 Hereditary thinning, or androgenetic alopecia to give its medical name, is the most common cause of women’s hair loss.